giovanni-antonio/FEND-arcade-game/README.md

 # Frogger arcade-game
-Frogger is an arcade game develop by KONAMI in the early 80s. [wikipidia frogger](https://en.wikipedia.org/wiki/Frogger)
+Frogger is an arcade game develop by Konami in the early 80s. [wikipidia frogger](https://en.wikipedia.org/wiki/Frogger)

 This version is a clone of the original, written with javaScript.
 The starter code was provided by Udacity as well as the sprites/game assets.
 Part of the excercise was to implement OOP (object-oriented programming) programming, learned from JS lessons.

+**DISCLAIMER:** By no means I'm a game developer/designer or an avid gamer although I have learn so much from this exercise and there is so much to learn from this experience.
+So I encourage you to [please help me improve my skills with constructive feedback, I would appreciate that.](mailto:hello.giolara@gmail.com)

 ## Instructions
-Very straight forward, here are some of the rules of this version of the game, but for future iterations more features can be added to the base code.
+Very straight forward, here are some of the rules of this lite version of the game, but for future iterations more features can be added to the base code.

 #### HOW TO PLAY?
-- Move player horizontaly using left/right arrow keys on your keyboards.
+- Move player horizontaly using left/right arrow keys on your keyboard.
-- Move player vericaly using up/down arrow keys  on your keyboards.
+- Move player vericaly using up/down arrow keys on your keyboard.
-- Avoid bugs from hitting you, if you got hit, you lose one life :(
+- Avoid bugs from hitting you, you got only 5 lives, if you got hit, you lose one life :(
 - Reach water (top) to earn 100pts and advance to the next level.
 - That's it!
 Good luck!